orassayag/stream-images/README.md

 # Stream Images

 Built in December 2018.
-React.js + Node.js project to stream base64 frames into the client and create a video stream.
+A React.js + Node.js project to stream base64 frames into the client and create a video stream.

 ## Getting Started